Knee arthroscopy - discharge

 Ask your provider when you can return to work or drive again.

-You will have a dressing and an ace bandage around your knee when you go home.
-DO NOT remove these until your provider says it is OK.
+You will have a dressing and an elastic bandage around your knee when you go home.
+Do not remove these until your provider says it is OK.
 Keep the dressing and bandage clean and dry.

-- If you need to change your dressing for any reason, put the ace bandage back on over the new dressing.
+- If you need to change your dressing for any reason, put the elastic bandage back on over the new dressing.

-- Wrap the ace bandage loosely around your knee.
+- Wrap the elastic bandage loosely around your knee.
 Start from the calf and wrap it around your leg and knee.

 When to Call the Doctor